Unlocking the Power of Sealed Classes in Kotlin

 What are Sealed Classes?

-Sealed classes represent a restricted class hierarchy.
-They enable you to define subclasses within the scope of the parent function, allowing you to represent hierarchies.
+Sealed classes represent a restricted class hierarchy, enabling you to define subclasses within the scope of the parent function, allowing you to represent hierarchies.
 In other words, sealed classes limit the types of objects that can be created, making your code more predictable and comprehensive.

 Sealed Classes vs. Enum Classes